Positive Sense of Self

 You can help your child to develop a positive self-esteem by helping your child to evaluate its actions according to standards that you pass on to your child.

 A child develops a positive self-esteem when 80% of the feedback the child receives is positive, and less than 20% of the feedback is negative or critical.
-Low self-esteem develops when a child is exposed to a high proportion of criticism or negative feedback.
+Low self-esteem and low confidence develop when a child is exposed to a high proportion of criticism or negative feedback.